The Wasserstein-Fourier Distance for Stationary Time Series: A Wasserstein-based distance between Fourier power spectra

 \subsection{Properties of the WF distance}

-We next analyse key features of the proposed WF distance, which follow naturally from the properties of the Wasserstein distance and the Fourier transform and, therefore, are of general interest for the interface between signal processing and OT.
-In what follows, we consider two arbitrary (possibly complex-valued) time series denoted $x(t)$ and $y(t)$, and we denote the Fourier transform of $x(t)$ as $\hat{x}(t)$, its PSD as $S_x$ and its NPSD as $s_x$.
+We next state key features of the proposed WF distance, which follow naturally from the properties of the Wasserstein distance and the Fourier transform and, therefore, are of general interest for the interface between signal processing and OT.
+In what follows, we consider two arbitrary (possibly complex-valued) time series denoted $x(t)$ and $y(t)$, also, we denote the PSD of $x$ as $S_x$ and its NPSD as $s_x$.